wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

 9 - Contribute
 ==============
-  If you want to contribute to the development of PclZip, please contact vincent@phpconcept.net.
+  If you want to contribute to the development of digiPclZip, please contact vincent@phpconcept.net.
   If you can help in financing PhpConcept hosting service, please go to http://www.phpconcept.net/soutien.php